Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 Even if you’re carrying just one bed bug, you can unknowingly spread future infestations wherever you go.

-An individual female bed bug can lay anywhere from 200 to 500 eggs in her lifetime.
+According to the EPA, an individual female bed bug can lay anywhere from 200 to 500 eggs in her lifetime.

 Under normal circumstances, these insects can live around 4 months, but in certain cases, they can live up to a full year.